Alvi09/CodePath_Project/README.md

 [I looked up via google whatever I needed help with.
 Websites I used the most were GeeksForGeeks and W3Schools.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [For the longest time, I had no idea the "lose after 3 mistakes" wasn't working.
 I triple checked my logic, and it seemed perfectly fine.
-A simple counter increment and once that counter hits 3, then I loseGame();
+A simple counter increment and once that counter hits 3, then I loseGame(); <br />
 I didn't realize at the end of the document, there were hints on how to implement it.
-But after reading it, I still couldn't get my code to work.
+But after reading it, I still couldn't get my code to work.<br />
 First of all, I read the "global variable" to keep track.
 Global?
 I thought to myself.
-I just copy and paste these "const" variables right?
+I just copy and paste these "const" variables right? <br />
 "My logic seems fine, right?"
 I thought to myself.
 I kept trying to implement with the game logic.
 Moving the loseGame() here, incrementing the loseCounter there.
-Stuff like that
+Stuff like that <br />
-For the "global variable", I simply copied and pasted the first "const" variables I saw at the top of the code.
+For the "global variable", I simply copied and pasted the first "const" variables I saw at the top of the code.<br />
 Then it hit me, "const".
 Const stands for a constant variable.
-But I'm trying to increment my counter by 1.
+But I'm trying to increment my counter by 1. <br />
-I simply changed that "const" to "var".
+I simply changed that "const" to "var".<br />
-Unfortunately, my mindless copy and paste was simple mistake that took me quite a long time to fix.
+Unfortunately, my mindless copy and paste was simple mistake that took me quite a long time to fix.<br />
 ]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)